andypiper/my-glitch-in-bio/NOTES.md

 - match theme settings in PWA settings
 - migrate fonts to be part of the project locally (avoids CORS issues, massive speed boost)
 - swap domain to new project
+- add x-headers in vite config for fun and function
+- randomise the order of social links

 ## TODO